jeeb/avisynth/distrib/Readme/readme_history.txt

       avs_bits_per_component: returns 8 (8 bits)
 - Version: update year, removed avs-plus.net link
 - Updated: TimeStretch plugin with SoundTouch 2.1.3 (as of 07.Jan 2019)
-- Source/Build system
+- Source/Build system (huge thanks to qyot27)
-  - various source fixes for MinGW builds (qyot27)
+  - various source fixes for MinGW builds
-  - CMakeLists.txt updates (user selecteble CPU arch, MinGW things) (qyot27)
+  - CMakeLists.txt updates (user selecteble CPU arch, MinGW things)
   - PluginManager.cpp: [MSVC|GCC] should only load [MSVC|GCC] plugins (qyot27)
     This commit simply tells GCC builds of AviSynth to use the value of the PluginDir+GCC registry entry to find plugins, and ignore PluginDir and PluginDir+.
 Vice-versa for MSVC builds.
     C plugins are an exception to this, since those can be loaded with either MSVC- or GCC-built AviSynth+.
+  - CMake: Visual Studio 2019 generator support, please update to CMake to 3.14.1
-  - Clang (LLVM) support with Visual Studio 2017 (15.9.9) (Latest Clang is 8.0 at the moment)
+  - Clang (LLVM) support with Visual Studio 2019 (16.0) / 2017 (15.9.9) (Latest Clang is 8.0 at the moment)
     - CMakeLists.txt update
     - Additional source fixes.
     - Codes for different processor targets (SSSE3 and SSE4.1) are now separated and are compiled using function attributes.